mrlpm/certificateexpiration/README.md

 # Instructions for use

-- Get and smtp server configured.
+- Set a smtp server in localhost.
 - Clone this repository.
   ```bash
   git clone https://github.com/mrlpm/certificateexpiration.git